hashirsucksatdev/hexactyl/README.md

 - To stop your Hexactyl from running in the background, use `pm2 unstartup`

 To stop a currently running Hexactyl instance, use `pm2 stop hexactyl`

+# Legacy Deprecation Notice

+Falcon (EOL), Lexactyl/Spaceport is now deprecated as listed in our github and should not be used.
+Please update to Hexactyl v12.

+# Contribution
+Feel free to contribute.